-The thermal conductivity, λ , value of the Amvic ICF wall is 0.031W/mK for graphite enhanced EPS, with allowance made for the cold bridging effect of the polypropylene connector.
-The calculated U-value for the Amvic ICF 150 and 200mm wall can meet or exceed the required U-value of 0.18 W/m2K (see Table 1).
-Lower U-values can be achieved by using additional energy improvement measures such as internal drylining board.
+The thermal conductivity, λ , value of the Altherm ICF wall is 0.031W/mK for graphite enhanced EPS, with allowance made for the cold bridging effect of the polypropylene connector.
+The calculated Uvalue for the Altherm ICF 300 and 350mm wall can meet or exceed the required U-value of 0.18/m2K when insulated plasterboard is installed on the internal wall.
+Where the calculated U-value does not meet the relevant requirement of the Building Regulations, additional energy improvement measures such as internal drylining board may be used to meet the backstop elemental U-values outlined in TGD to Part L of the Building Regulations 1997 to 2019.